If you, or someone you know is experiencing hardship, download our Hardship Resource Directory for details on organisations who can assist with:

 The City of Armadale takes a compassionate approach to the issue of primary homelessness by its support and when possible, coordination of the relevant departments, sector organisations and service agencies involved in this area.

-Vulnerable or homeless people, including those sleeping rough, have the same right to be in public spaces as all community members who are behaving according to the law.
+Vulnerable or homeless people, including those sleeping rough, have the same right to be in public spaces as other community members.
+It is not illegal to beg or sleep rough.
+The City of Armadale takes a compassionate approach to the issue of primary homelessness.

-Property owners can ask those loitering, begging or sleeping rough to leave their premises.
-If this introduction is not followed or people are behaving in an anti-social manner WA Police can be contacted on 13 14 44 for assistance.
+Private property owners can ask those loitering, begging or sleeping rough to leave their premises.
+If this instruction is not followed or you are concerned about a person’s behaviour, phone WA Police on 13 14 44 for assistance.

 The City facilitates the South East Metro Emergency Relief Forum comprising service organisations including WA Police, Crossways Community Services, Centrelink, Centrecare, Communicare, RUAH, Multicultural Communities Council of WA and Shelter WA to collectively work on strategies to address homelessness.